pxp888/passcodes/README.md

 ## Database Structure
 The database is PostgreSQL, which is a relational database.
 The database has two tables, one for users, and one for login records.
 Database requirements for this application are relatively simple, and the database structure is also simple.

+The SQL querries are straightforward, with no joins or subqueries.
+The database is accessed using the psycopg2 library.

 __Table Structure__